gaskinae/gaskinae/README.md

 # Hello!
-I'm Amy.
+I'm Amy Gaskin.
-Gaskin.
-Gazza.
-Gaz.
-Whatever.
+Here are some things I'm working on, with varying degrees of success.
 Bioinformatician with a focus in microbial genomics.